emin63/ox_herd_example/README.md

-# ox_herd_example
+# Introduction

-Illustration of an example application using the ox_herd package.
+The `ox_herd_example` package illustrates how to get a very simple application setup using `ox_herd` for job scheduling.